ant-research/EasyTemporalPointProcess/_sources/get_started/quick_start.rst.txt

 Download Dataset
 ===================

-The Taxi dataset we used is pre-processed by `HYPRO <https://github.com/iLampard/hypro_tpp>`_ .
+The Taxi dataset we used is preprocessed by `HYPRO <https://github.com/iLampard/hypro_tpp>`_ .
 You can download this dataset `here <https://drive.google.com/drive/folders/1vNX2gFuGfhoh-vngoebaQlj2-ZIZMiBo>`_.

 Create the dir to save the pkl files.